ocsigen/ocsigen.github.io/_drafts/react-example-todomvc.md

 R.Html5.a_style (React.S.map css_visibility r)
 {% endhighlight %}

-The first thing to note is that we use the Tyxml_js.R.Html5 module instead of the Tyxml_js.Html5 one.
-Tyxml_js.R.Html5 is simply the Reactive counterpart of Tyxml_js.Html5.
+The first thing to note is that we use the `Tyxml_js.R.Html5` module instead of the `Tyxml_js.Html5` one. `Tyxml_js.R.Html5` is simply the Reactive counterpart of `Tyxml_js.Html5`.
 As it's a reactive attribute, the a_style function waits a reactive signal as its argument.
-Here we use React.S.map which have the signature `('a -> 'b) -> 'a React.signal -> 'b React.signal`.
-This map function takes as its first argument a function named css_visibility:
+Here we use `React.S.map` which have the signature `('a -> 'b) -> 'a React.signal -> 'b React.signal`.
+This map function takes as its first argument a function named `css_visibility`:

 {% highlight ocaml %}
 let css_visibility m =